John M. S. Williams

-John McKeown Snow Williams (August 13, 1818 – March 19, 1886) was a member of the United States House of Representatives from Massachusetts.
+John McKeown Snow Williams (August 13, 1818 – March 19, 1886) was an American politician.
+A member of the Republican Party, he was member of the United States House of Representatives from Massachusetts.

-Biography
+Early life

 Born in Richmond, Virginia, Williams moved to Boston, Massachusetts.
 He attended the public schools, and engaged in the mercantile and shipping business as a partner in the packet shipping firm Glidden & Williams, which operated clippers between Boston and San Francisco.
 He later became involved in other business ventures, including the Union Pacific Railroad.